The Strategerist podcast highlights compassion and optimism through conversation with newsmakers, leaders, and people working to change the world.

 Cokie Roberts chats about the transformation of D.C. and journalism — for the better and worse — and how she ended up in Tanzania interviewing First Ladies Bush and Obama.

 Episode 05: Henry Cisneros

-Former Secretary of Housing and Urban Development Henry Cisneros discusses what makes San Antonio special, how its welcoming culture can be a model for the nation, and why this generation will be better off than the last.
-He also shares a personal story about how and why he helped a Dreamer.
+Former Secretary of Housing and Urban Development Henry Cisneros discusses what makes San Antonio special and how its welcoming culture can be a model for the nation.

 January 23, 2019